owasp-amass/amass/doc/tutorial.md

 ```
 ![Performing subdomain discovery exercise with OWASP Amass](../images/tutorial/amass_active_run_example.png?raw=true)

-The command I've used above specifies that the Amass graph database along with log files will be stored at "./amass4owasp".
-I've also asked Amass to display the data sources for each identified subdomain and the IP address(es) it resolves to with the "-src" and "-ip" flags respectively.
-I have provided Amass with the [deepmagic](https://github.com/danielmiessler/SecLists/tree/master/Discovery/DNS) DNS wordlist with the "-w" argument, and also specified the location of the config.ini file with "-config" and the output with "-o".
+The command we have used above specifies that the Amass graph database along with log files will be stored at "./amass4owasp".
+We have also asked Amass to display the data sources for each identified subdomain and the IP address(es) it resolves to with the "-src" and "-ip" flags respectively.
+We have provided Amass with the [deepmagic](https://github.com/danielmiessler/SecLists/tree/master/Discovery/DNS) DNS wordlist with the "-w" argument, and also specified the location of the config.ini file with "-config" and the output with "-o".

-While the command above is hopefully straightforward, I would like to provide some further notes:
+While the command above is hopefully straightforward, we would like to provide some further notes:

 -   In this instance, Amass would check within the config.ini file for DNS resolvers or use the default ones embedded within the Amass code.
 You can also specify your own DNS resolvers either with the use of the "-r" and "-rf" flags or within the config.ini file.
 Using the "-r" flag you can specify the IP addresses of DNS resolvers at the command, while with the "-rf" you can specify a file containing these.